lfe/lfe/doc/src/lfe_guide.7.md

   ...)
 ```

 Macros are definitely NOT hygienic in any form.
+However, variable
+scoping and variable immutability remove most of the things that can
+cause unhygienic macros.
+It can be done but you are not going to do it
+by mistake.
+The only real issue is if you happen to be using a
+variable which has the same name as one which the macro generates,
+that can cause problems.
+The work around for this is to give variables
+created in the macro expansion really weird names like `| - foo - |`
+which no one in their right mind would use.

 To simplify writing macros there are a number of predefined macros: